esl/MongooseIM/doc/developers-guide/logging.md

 # Logging format

-We use structured logging described in [Ferd's post](https://ferd.ca/erlang-otp-21-s-new-logger.html).
+We use structured logging as inspired by [Ferd's post](https://ferd.ca/erlang-otp-21-s-new-logger.html).

-We use a modified [logfmt](https://brandur.org/logfmt) format as one of logger formatters.
+We use a modified [logfmt](https://brandur.org/logfmt) format as one of the possible default logger formatters.

 This format is [Splunk](https://www.splunk.com/en_us/solutions/solution-areas/log-management.html) and [ELK](https://www.elastic.co/elk-stack) friendly.